 Such statements reflect our current views with respect to future events and are subject to risks and uncertainties and are necessarily based upon a number of estimates and assumptions that, while considered reasonable by us are inherently subject to significant business, economic, competitive, political and social uncertainties and contingencies.
 Many factors could cause our actual results, performance or achievements to be materially different from any future results, performance, or achievements that may be expressed or implied by such forward-looking statement.
-See our annual information form dated June 24, 2019 for the year ended March 31, 2019 for additional information.
+See our annual information form (the "AIF") dated May 14, 2020 for the fiscal year ended March 31, 2020 for additional information.
 A copy of this document can be found on SEDAR at www.sedar.com, however we will promptly provide a copy of this document to any securityholder of the Corporation free of charge upon request.